shreyanshu28/MediMind-INLPT-WS2023/DOCUMENTATION.md

 ### Downloading the data

 * we have uploaded data starting from 2013->2019 becuase it has small volume becuase github has file size limitation.
 Therefore, we have used HeiBox to store the rest of the data from 2020-> 2024 in HEIBOX in the follwoing linke : <https://heibox.uni-heidelberg.de/d/692badba5bfa44f889c6/>

-* we have built a script that use PubMed API 'Entrez'.

 * To use go to the follwoing website and create your API_KEYS and store EMAIL and API_KEYS inside config/.env you have to create a API_KEYS. <https://account.ncbi.nlm.nih.gov/settings/>